Red (Taylor's Version): Composition

 In a social media post, Swift wrote that re-recording Red made her think of the album, both musically and lyrically, as "resembling a heartbroken person [...], all over the place, a fractured mosaic of feelings that somehow all fit together in the end".
 Music critics mostly characterized Red (Taylor's Version) as a pop album with eclectic musical styles, as with the original album.
-More specifically, the album features the subgenres arena rock, country pop, and pop rock.
+It also echoes the arena rock and synth-pop sounds of its original recording, with songs that draw on country pop and pop rock styles.
 All songs feature the additional "Taylor's Version" moniker; they incorporate diverse sounds, including synth-pop, indie rock, electronic, dubstep, and folk, using both acoustic and electronic instruments.
 Tracks 1–20 are re-recordings of the original Red album songs, and they are country pop and experimental tracks intertwined between one another.
 Track 21 is the re-recording of "Ronan", a 2012 standalone charity single inspired by a four-year-old boy, Ronan Thompson, who died from cancer complications.
 Gary Lightbody of the rock band Snow Patrol and Ed Sheeran returned to feature on "The Last Time" and "Everything Has Changed", respectively.

 All but one re-recorded tracks feature the same arrangements as their original versions; they were produced by their respective original producers, except Max Martin, Dann Huff, and Nathan Chapman, whose production was conducted by Swift and Christopher Rowe.
 "Girl at Home" was reworked from an acoustic number into a synth-pop track produced by Elvira Anderfjärd.
 The re-recorded tracks feature Swift's mature, deeper, and more resonant vocals, and a subtly sharper production that either tweaks or emphasizes certain instruments.
 Pitchfork's Olivia Horn wrote that the melody of "Sad Beautiful Tragic" might have tweaked "a note or two", USA Todays Melissa Ruggieri found the drums on "I Knew You Were Trouble" sharper and the guitars on "22" more defined, and NMEs Hannah Mylrea described the opening drums on "State of Grace" as "crisper", the soft rock guitars on "Red" as "a little brighter", and the mandolin on "Stay Stay Stay" as "lifted".
 According to Carrie Battan from The New Yorker, some of the stronger instrumentation made the re-recorded album resemble a live performance.